Kissing polytopes: Introduction

 In general, the distance between two disjoint convex bodies $P$ and $Q$ contained in $\mathbb{R}^d$ can get arbitrarily small.
 However, this is no longer the case when $P$ and $Q$ satisfy certain constraints.
 For instance, if $P$ and $Q$ are two $d$-dimensional $0/1$\nobreakdash-polytopes, then they cannot be closer than a positive distance that only depends on $d$.
 This is due to the observation that, when $d$ is fixed, there are finitely many such pairs of polytopes.
 Another relevant constraint that often arises in optimization algorithms is when $P$ and $Q$ are rational polytopes whose binary encoding length (as subsets of $\mathbb{R}^d$ satisfying a set of linear inequalities) is prescribed.
 Here, again, the smallest possible distance between $P$ and $Q$ is a positive number that depends on that encoding length and on $d$.
 Our goal is to estimate these minimal distances.

 Our study stems from the complexity bounds established by G{\'a}bor Braun, Sebastian Pokutta, and Robert Weismantel~\cite{BraunPokuttaWeismantel2022}.
-In their article, an algorithm is provided that either computes a point in $P\cap{Q}$ when that intersection is non-empty or certifies that $P\cap{Q}$ is empty.
-In the latter case, the complexity of certifying that $P\cap{Q}$ is empty is
+They provide an algorithm that computes a point in $P\cap{Q}$ when that intersection is non-empty or certifies that $P\cap{Q}$ is empty.
+In the latter case, the number of calls to a linear optimization oracle over $P$ and $Q$ required to certify that $P\cap{Q}$ is empty is

 and therefore, it is natural to ask how small $d(P,Q)$ can get.